Secure and Trusted Communications Networks Act of 2019

-The Secure and Trusted Communications Networks Act of 2019 (Pub.L.116-124, 134 Stat.
-158, H.R.4998) is a U.S. federal statute enacted by the 116th United States Congress and signed into law by President Donald Trump on March 12, 2020.
+The Secure and Trusted Communications Networks Act of 2019, also known as the Secure Networks Act (Pub.L.116-124, 134 Stat.
+158, H.R.4998), is a U.S. federal statute enacted by the 116th United States Congress and signed into law by President Donald Trump on March 12, 2020.
 The law establishes a mechanism to prevent communications equipment or services that pose a national security risk from entering U.S. networks, and a program to remove any such equipment or services currently used in U.S. networks.

 Background

 In April 2018, the U.S.-China Economic and Security Review Commission concluded in its supply chain report that the Chinese Government had "invested significant state capital and influence on state-owned enterprises to strategically place these companies in the U.S. communications supply chain.

 In May 2019, the United States Department of Commerce identified Chinese company Huawei Technologies Co.
 Ltd (Huawei) and its 70 affiliates as posing significant threats to U.S. commercial and security interests.

 Unlike large communications companies, smaller U.S. carriers with more limited resources and less sophisticated security operations have purchased and installed Huawei and other foreign equipment in their networks, either due to the low cost or a lack of awareness of the security risks.